Complete 2026 Guide

 What are the obligations of an authorised credit intermediary?

-The obligations include: keeping professional civil liability insurance up to date, complying with information duties towards the client, delivering the Standardised Information Sheet (FIN), reporting periodically to Banco de Portugal, maintaining certified ongoing training, respecting the Legal Framework of Credit Agreements and complying with all compliance and anti-money laundering rules.
+The obligations include: keeping professional civil liability insurance up to date, complying with information duties towards the client, delivering the legally required pre-contractual information (including the ESIS/FINE for housing credit, where applicable), keeping registration details updated with Banco de Portugal, maintaining certified training requirements and complying with all applicable conduct, compliance and anti-money laundering rules.

 How much does it cost to start a credit intermediary activity?